Mr-Kaos/siiva_rip_parser/README.md

 If the spreadsheet file is in the same directory as `parser.py`, then you can simply run the parser using `python3 parser.py`.

 Also make sure the `meta_jokes.csv` file exists in the root as well.
 This is essentially a dictionary the parser uses to find jokes in the fandom pages.

+## Attributions

+This tool uses a slightly altered copy of the [fandom-wiki](https://github.com/GOLEM-lab/fandom-wiki) extractor file, which you can view the [original copy here](https://github.com/GOLEM-lab/fandom-wiki/blob/main/src/fandom_extraction/fandom_extract.py).